esundberg/FastAPI-pyodbc-mssql-example/README.md

 # Setup
 1. Go in to cloned directory
 2. Create Python3 Virtual Enviroment
-	- python3 -m venv venv
+	- python3 -m venv env
 3. Active the Virtaul Enviroment
-	- python3 -m venv env
+	- source env/bin/activat
 	- You should see (env) infront of your prompt
 4. Install Setup tools and pip
 	- pip3 install -U setuptools pip